 Is 10 Mbps Fast Enough for Netflix?

 10Mbps is more than fast enough for everything except UltraHD.
 Yes, it is fast enough to stream Netflix.
-Generally, Netflix recommends its users have a minimum internet speed of 5Mbps to watch videos on HD.
-If you’ve less than that, it doesn’t mean you won’t be able to stream their services.
+Generally, Netflix recommends its users have a minimum internet speed of 5Mbps to watch videos in HD.
+If you’re less than that, it doesn’t mean you won’t be able to stream their services.

-The movies or shows you will be watching will be kind of blurry and definitely not HD.
+The movies or shows you will be watching will be blurry and not HD.
 Commonly, when you have multiple people sharing the same internet, the Mbps speed gets divided.

-So, if five people are watching Netflix simultaneously, each of them gets 1Mbps, which usually results in your video becoming a bit fuzzy and then becoming clear.
+So, if five people watch Netflix simultaneously, each of them gets 1Mbps, which usually results in your video becoming a bit fuzzy and clear.